fbpx

 Shah Abdul Latif Bhitai, Sindh’s most revered Sufi poet (1689-1752), is buried in Hyderabad.
 Bhitai’s verses have been rendered into many languages, including by Persian poet Jalal al-Din Rumi.
 Shah Abdul Latif Bhittai (14th century), the great saint, poet, and philosopher, was the son of Syed Habib Shah.

 During the Tamer Lane period, Shah Latif’s ancestors moved from Herat to Sindh, making it their home.
 When he was young, Shah Latif (Shah Latif) started to write poetry.
+Shah Latif was a master of poetry in the local dialect and a fantastic musician.

 He streamlined the music of his era and created “tamburu,” an easy musical instrument still popular in Sindh today.
 Shah Latif died in the small town of Bhit Shah in 1752.
 On the 14th of Safar, Shah Latif’s Urs is celebrated at the mausoleum.
 People from every part of Pakistan came to express their gratitude.